funteck123/FOP_Tron/README.md

 Both characters share core properties such as speed, handling, lives, discsOwned, and experiencePoints.
 As they level up, their performance improves and new features such as light cycle variants, cutscenes, or storyline branches can be unlocked.

-Archetype data should be loaded from a file (archetypes.txt) using File I/O.
+Character data should be loaded from a file (charcter.txt) using File I/O.
 No marks will be awarded if values are hardcoded without demonstrating file handling.

 #### 2.2.2 Implement leveling-up system